 ...he constrained her (Niënor) to gaze into his eyes, and he laid a spell of utter darkness and forgetfulness upon her, so that she could remember nothing that had ever befallen her, nor her own name, nor the name of any other thing; and for many days she could neither hear, nor see, nor stir by her own will."

-Morgoth's gaze is described as being able to drive even the lesser Ainur (aka gods) mad.
+Morgoth's gaze is described as being able to drive even the lesser Ainur (aka angels) mad.
 Húrin, badass that he is, withstands it.
 Unfortunately, Morgoth then subjects him to a more mundane sort of Mind Rape, by cursing his children and forcing him to watch them destroy themselves.

 In The Lord of the Rings, Sauron himself does this to Pippin through the Palantír.
 The movie portrayed it as poor Pippin screaming and thrashing around, unable to look away.
 Also, Frodo suffers similarly from the Ring, losing his ability to picture all that is good in the world, and only seeing himself as "naked before the wheel of fire."